From an annual p***s festival to the world’s highest density of vending machines, these are the most interesting facts about Japan.

 2. Japan is made up of four main islands: Hokkaido, Honshu, Shikoku and Kyushu as well as a further 6,848 smaller islands and islets.

-4. Japan has been inhabited for around 30,000.
+4. Japan has been inhabited for around 30,000 years.
 Originally, its main islands were connected to Siberia and Korea by bridges of dry land which allowed people to migrate across on foot.

 5. Japan followed a policy of national seclusion known as sakoku (literally “closed country”) for over 200 years from the 1630s to 1867.
 During this time, foreign nationals were barred from entering Japan, Christianity and international travel were forbidden and relations and trade between Japan and other countries were severely restricted.

-6. Adopted in 1870, Japan’s flag features a red disc on a white background.
+6. Adopted in 1999, Japan’s flag features a red disc on a white background.
 The red disc – called Hinomaru – denotes the sun, a traditional symbol of Japan.
 The white represents purity and honesty.

 7. Japan’s name means “where the sun originates” or “Land of the Rising Sun”.
-In Japanese the name is Nippon or Nihon.
-The English word for Japan comes from the Chinese name for the country “Cipangu”.
+In Japanese, the name is Nippon or Nihon.
+The English word for Japan comes from the Chinese name for the country, “Cipangu”.

 8. The capital, Tokyo, was originally known as Edo, meaning “estuary” in Japanese.
 In 1868, its name was changed to Tokyo meaning “eastern capital”.

-9. Tokyo is considered the world’s largest city with 37 million residents in the metropolitan area and 14 million in the city proper.
+9. Tokyo is considered the world’s largest city, with 37 million residents in the metropolitan area and 14 million in the city proper.

 12. As such, Japan is considered a “super-aged” nation, meaning more than 20% of its population is older than 65.
+It’s the world’s fastest-aging country.

 13. Around half the world’s zippers are made in Japan.
 Founded in 1934, the Yoshida Kōgyō Kabushikigaisha – YKK – company produces around 7 billion zippers a year.